Homemaker and Home Health Aide Care for Veterans

 A Homemaker or Home Health Aide is a trained person who can come to a Veteran’s home and help the Veteran take care of himself and his daily activities.

 Homemakers and Home Health Aides are not nurses, but they are supervised by a registered nurse who will help assess the Veteran’s daily living needs.

-This program is for Veterans who need skilled services, case management and help with activities of daily living.
-Examples include help with bathing, dressing, fixing meals or taking medicines.
-This program is also for Veterans who are isolated or their caregiver is experiencing burden.
+This program is for Veterans who need skilled services, case management, and help with activities of daily living.
+Examples include help with bathing, dressing, fixing meals, or reminding to take medicines.
+This program is also for Veterans who are isolated or their caregiver is experiencing a burden.
 Homemaker and Home Health Aide services can be used in combination with other Home and Community-Based Services.

 Homemaker Home Health Aides work for an organization that has a contract with VA.
 A Homemaker or Home Health Aide can be used as a part of an alternative to nursing home care, and as a way to get Respite Care at home for Veterans and their family caregiver.
 The services of a Homemaker or Home Health Aide can help Veterans remain living in their own home and can serve Veterans of any age.

 Veterans and survivors who are eligible for a VA pension and require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payment.
 These benefits are paid in addition to monthly pension, and they are not paid without eligibility to Pension.

 Since Aid and Attendance and Housebound allowances increase the pension amount, people who are not eligible for a basic pension due to excessive income may be eligible for pension at these increased rates.
 A Veteran or surviving spouse may not receive Aid and Attendance benefits and Housebound benefits at the same time.

 The Aid & Attendance (A&A) increased monthly pension amount may be added to your monthly pension amount if you meet one of the following conditions: